ibraheemdev/seize/README.md

 #### 3. Custom Reclaimers

-You probably noticed that `retire` takes a function as a second parameter.
-This function is known as a _reclaimer_, and is run when the collector decides it is safe to free the retired object.
-Typically you will pass in a function from the `seize::reclaim` module.
-For example, values allocated with `Box` can use `reclaim::boxed`:
+You probably noticed that `retire` takes a second parameter, a reclaimer.
+This decides what function is run when the collector decides it is safe to free the retired object.
+Typically you will pass in a reclaimer from the `seize::reclaim` module.
+For example, values allocated with `Box` can use `reclaim::Boxed`:

 ```rust,ignore
 use seize::reclaim;